b04902012/spark/sparkNote.md

 # Spark Shell
 ## Basic Syntax
-var: define a variable
+var: define a variable\
-val: define an immutable variable sc.textFile('filePath'): returns an RDD whose contents is the
+val: define an immutable variable\
+sc.textFile('filePath'): Creates an RDD whose content is the lines of the file.\

 ## Transformations
 ### map